-It's true to say that everyone should make a will.
-Today's family structures are so much more diverse and complicated than our inheritance laws (written in 1925) can possibly have accounted for.
-So we are all, in a sense, not covered, but making a will can simply solve this.
+It’s true to say that everyone should make a will.
+Today’s family structures are so much more diverse and complicated than our inheritance laws can possibly have accounted for.
+So we are all, in a sense, not covered, but making a Will can simply solve this.

 It could mean that the family home may have to be sold to pay claimants on your estate.
 It could mean that those you intended to leave money to will get nothing.
 It could mean that your children are looked after by someone who you may not have chosen.